oanda/apidocs/v1/troubleshooting.md

 One common problem with POST or PATCH requests is that the input parameters get included in the query string.
 For POSTs and PATCHs, input parameters should be included in the body of the request.

-Below are examples of how to properly format a POST request and also a common mistake made with POST requests.
+Below are examples of how to properly format a POST or PATCH request and also a common mistake made with these types of requests.

 #### Correct